 There are many foreign citizens in Indonesian prisons from different countries.
-Indonesian legislation recognizes the right for a foreign national to "contact and speak with the representative of his country when facing the process of his case" 273 and the right to inform an embassy or consulate when a foreign national is arrested or detained in order to assist prisoners with their legal proceedings.
-274
+Indonesian legislation recognizes the right for a foreign national to "contact and speak with the representative of his country when facing the process of his case" and the right to inform an embassy or consulate when a foreign national is arrested or detained in order to assist prisoners with their legal proceedings.

-Nevertheless, according to several prison staff interviewed it is sometimes difficult to organize contact between a prisoner and diplomatic representations.
+Nevertheless, according to several prison staff interviewed it is sometimes difficult to organize contact between an prisoner and diplomatic representations.
 Prison staff indicated that some embassies are very active and involved.
 However, prison staff also reported that some countries do not have consular representation in Indonesia.

-272 Rule 61(1), Nelson Mandela Rules.
-The research team was supervised by prison guards during the interviews with prisoners, except when the prisoner spoke a language they did not understand.
-See supra, Section on "Methodology".
 For instance, the nearest embassy for Sierra Leone is in China; it is not easy to contact the consulate to support the prisoner from Sierra Leone detained at Lowokwaru.